Qumulo/docs/administrator-guide/snapshots/managing-snapshots.md

 <a id="replication-target-locking"></a>
 ## Associating a Lock Key with a Replication Target Relationship
-You can associate a lock key with a replication target relationships.
-Qumulo Core locks all policy-created snapshots by using this key.
+To lock all policy-created snapshots by using a lock key, you can associate a lock key with a replication target relationships.
 Consider the following system behavior:

 * Qumulo Core locks only policy-created snapshots, unless you configure an expiration time for the snapshot policy on the target cluster.